Badbury Rings: Post roman times

 The identification of Badbury Rings with Battle of Mount Badon (first mentioned by Gildas) was reported in the 19th century by John Hutchins as originating with a supposition by the 'eminent Dr Edwin Guest' in the Salisbury Volume of the Archaeological Institute.
 Local historian Roy Carr has suggested that the Saxons were held off from crossing Bokerley Dyke, by the threat of an army in the west, perhaps stationed at Badbury Rings.
-Badbury Rings is one of three sites regularly advanced as the location of this battle, with the city of Bath also recognised as a contender.
+Badbury Rings is one of three sites regularly advanced as the location of this battle.
+The surroundings of the city of Bath is a contender only based on the legendary text of Geoffrey of Mountmouth, who identifies it as the site of the battle, though the historical evidences suggest otherwise.

+Saxon era

-Edward the Elder brought an army to Badbury, soon after his succession to the throne in 899, to face down a challenge to his claim for the crown by his cousin Æthelwold, based at nearby Wimborne Minster.
+According to the Anglo Saxon Chronicle, Edward the Elder brought an army to Badbury Rings, soon after his succession to the throne in 899, to face down a challenge to his claim for the crown by his cousin Æthelwold, based at nearby Wimborne Minster.

 Antiquarian accounts

 The Tudor antiquarian John Leland visited Badbury Rings during his Itinerary of England conducted between 1538 and 1543.
 After speaking about the nearby town of Wimborne Minster he wrote:

 The Saxon Kinges had hard by the Toune a Castelle now caullid Badbyri, but clerely down.
 The Diches, Hilles, and Site ther of be yet evidently seene. now Conyes borough in it.